-The project area is situated on the campus of the University of Hawai'i at Mānoa (UH Mānoa), near the Kennedy Theater (Figures 1 and 2).
+The project area is situated on the campus of UH Mānoa , near the Varney Circle (Figure 1).
 This campus is located at the mouth of the valley of Mānoa, which is in the ahupua'a of Waikīkī in the larger district or moku of Kona (Kanahele 1995).
-In modern times, the Kona district of O'ahu has been renamed the district of Honolulu, and therefore, the project area is also located in Mānoa, Honolulu, O'ahu.
+In modern times, the Kona district of O'ahu has been renamed the district of Honolulu, and therefore the project area is also located in Mānoa, Honolulu, O'ahu.
 The valley of Mānoa sits on the southwestern flanks of the Ko'olau mountain range.
 To the south of Mānoa is another area of Waikīkī Ahupua'a called Mō'ili'ili, and beyond Mō'ili'ili, is Waikīkī proper, situated at the coastline.
 To the east of Mānoa Valley is the valley of Pālolo with the ridges and gulches of Paliluahine, Wa'ahila, and Kalaepōhaku separating the two valleys.
 To the west of Mānoa Valley is the valley of Makiki with the ridges and gulches of Pu'u O Mānoa, 'Ualaka'a, and Pu'u Kākea separating the two valleys.
 Adjacent to and east of the project area, also on the flat lands at the mouth of Mānoa Valley, is a locale known for its underground water source, called Kānewai.
 Adjacent to and west of the project area, also on the flat lands at the mouth of Mānoa Valley, is another locale known for its underground water source, called Kapunahou.